A Leading Indicator: Why Rental Trends Predict Your Next Capital Gain

 The most striking finding from our data is the risk of ignoring rental trends.
 We identified a specific "danger threshold" for investors to watch.

-The Red Flag Rule: In suburbs where rents declined by more than 6.5% in a single year, house prices historically dropped by 2.3% relative to the national average in the following period.
+In suburbs where rents declined by more than 6.48% in a single year, house prices historically dropped by 2.28% per year relative to the national average over the following two years.

-Looking at the data distribution (see the "Red" bars in the chart below), you can see a clear skew to the left.
+Looking at the data distribution, you can see a clear skew to the left.
 When rental growth crashes (the Red series), capital growth performance overwhelmingly turns negative.

 Investor Takeaway: Never buy into a market solely because it looks "cheap" if rents are actively crashing.
 That "bargain" is likely a falling knife.

-You can see from this graph that the vast majority of suburbs that fell more than 9% relative to the national average were suburbs where rents had already fallen over 6.5% over the past year:
+The vast majority of suburbs that fell more than 9% relative to the national average were suburbs where rents had already fallen over 6.48% over the past year.

 3. The "Green Zone": Chasing the Yield Compression